microsoft/atlas-design/site/src/components/progress-bar.md

 </div>
 ```

 Set the size and the shape of the progress bar on the container.
-Nest the progress bar within the `progress-bar-container` and optionally set the color and indeterminate property on the `progress-bar`.
+Nest the progress bar within the `progress-bar` and optionally set the color and indeterminate property on the `progress-bar`.

 See below for more examples.